Rthuro/coffee-shop-website/README.md

 # ☕ Azure Waves Café
-Welcome to **Azura Waves Café** – a seaside-inspired coffee shop ordering system inspired by McDonald's kiosk machines.
+Welcome to **Azura Waves Café** – a seaside-inspired coffee shop ordering system.
 This project is a fully responsive and interactive frontend application built with HTML, Tailwind CSS, and JavaScript.
 Users can browse the menu, add items to their cart, and review their orders, with all user and cart data stored in local storage.
 Since this is a frontend-only project with no backend, payments are made at the counter.
 This system can be deployed on Netlify for easy access.

 ## 🌊 Features
 ✔ **Home Page - Ocean Breeze**: A beautiful landing page with an introduction to Azure Waves Café.\